-- 1) Disorder: deviation from normality in the structure of the eye or visual system (e.g. Retinitis Pigmentosa) - Impairment: limitation in the overall function of the visual system (e.g. restricted visual field) - 3) Disability: limitation in the ability to perform a task (e.g. driving safely) - Handicap: limitation in the social functioning of a person (e.g. unable to get to work without driving)
+- 1) Disorder: Deviation from normality in the structure of the eye or visual system (e.g. Retinitis Pigmentosa) - 2) Impairment: Limitation in the overall function of the visual system (e.g. restricted visual field) - 3) Disability: Limitation in the ability to perform a task

+(e.g. driving safely)

+4) Handicap: Limitation in the social functioning of a person

+(e.g. unable to get to work without driving)

-For the purpose of vision rehabilitation, a person is considered to have low vision if his/her vision impairment causes disability.
+For the purpose of vision rehabilitation a person is considered to have low vision if his/her vision impairment causes disability.
 Vision requirements for driving, however, are typically defined at the impairment level despite the paucity of information on the relations between measures of vision impairments and driving disability.
 Due to the lack of reliable information, regulators, who are forced to make decisions, make rules that are quite arbitrary.
 Therefore, the rules vary widely from state to state, most notable with regards to the visual field (VF) requirements.
-It is argued that the variability of these rules is consistent with public safety or with fair treatment.
+It is argued that the extreme variability of these rules cannot be consistent either with public safety or with fair treatment of impaired citizens.

 To some extent eye and head movements can compensate for VF loss (Danielson, 1957).
 It would be important to identify drivers that can or cannot apply such compensations effectively in deciding about licensing.
 Such identification would represent a change from impairment-based assessment to disability-based assessment.

-There is a growing recognition among driving and vision professionals that fitness to drive should be defined at the disability level.
+There is a growing recognition among driving and vision professionals that fitness to drive should be defined at the disability level, because the driving task lends itself to various types of compensation for the limitation imposed by vision impairments.
 However, at the moment only measurements of the impairment in terms of VF loss are used for such decisions.
 It is interesting to note that in most states vision is the only aspect that is assessed at the impairment level.
-Other physical or cognitive aspects are addressed at the disability level and typically licensing decision is based on a road test and clinical evaluation.
+Other physical or cognitive aspects are addressed at the disability level and typically licensing decision is based on a road test in addition to clinical evaluation.

-Intuitively, it is apparent to all that a wide peripheral VF is needed for safe driving.
-While it is quite obvious that a person with severe VF restriction could not drive safely, it is far less obvious what size of the VF would be consistent with safe driving.
-Danielson (1957) evaluated 680 drivers selected to be at high risk for VF defects or with bad accident records.
+Intuitively it is apparent to all that a wide peripheral VF is needed for safe driving.
+While it is quite obvious that a person who is legally blind due to VF restriction (20 degrees or less in diameter) could not drive safely, it is far less obvious what size of the VF would be consistent with safe driving?
+Danielson (1957) evaluated 680 drivers selected to be at high risk for VF defects or with bad accident record.
 He noted: "Suffice it to say that no cases were encountered in which the defective field of vision was believed to have caused an accident".
-A number of other studies found no correlation between crash rate and VF deficits (Burg, 1967; Ball, Owsley, Sloane, Roenker and Bruni, 1993; Decina and Staplin, 1993).
-One study did find a doubling of crashes and traffic violations in people with severely reduced VF in both eyes (Johnson and Keltner, 1983).
+A number of other studies found no correlation between crash rate and VF deficits (Burg, 1967; Ball, Owsley, Sloane, Roenker & Bruni, 1993; Decina & Staplin, 1993).
+One study did find a doubling of crashes and traffic violations in people with severely reduced VF in both eyes (Johnson & Keltner, 1983).